ChristopherA/TokenEthics/docs/README.md

 <blockquote style="border-style: solid;"><div style="margin: 5px 5px 5px 5px;"><font size="+1">&ldquo;The <b>Chatham House Rule</b> reads as follows: When a meeting, or part thereof, is held under the <b>Chatham House Rule</b>, participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.&rdquo;</font><p><a  href="https://www.chathamhouse.org/about/chatham-house-rule">Chatham House Rule | Chatham House</a><br/><span style="white-space:nowrap"><cite>https://www.chathamhouse.org/about/chatham-house-rule</cite></span></p></div></blockquote>

 ![#TokenEthics Guidelines List](./images/tokenethics_salon_2017-07-25_guidelines.jpg)

-### Our Advance Readings

-We used a [Google Doc](https://docs.google.com/document/d/1rFwP_0LvAwo17ZI80jn_vE68NjrNxKrBSRPRuTEz678) for advance readings and to share notes before our Salon event.

 ### What did we talk about?